siberianfox/g2wiki/Dual-Endpoint-USB-Operation.md

 * To disconnect and return to an un-assigned state send three ESC characters in a row.
 (0x1B)

 **Assign Data Channel to and Alternate Source**
-* Use the following command to assign the data channel to an alternate source `{data:<source>}` where source is a device name or file name
+* To assign the data channel to an alternate source use: `{data:"_source_"}` where _source_ is a device name or file name
-* If the data source closes due to end-of-file or other error condition the data channel reverts to the previous channel
+* If the data source closes due to end-of-file or other error condition the data channel reverts to the default data channel
-* To force the data
+* To force the data channel back issue `{data:"default"}`

 ##Design and Implementation Notes